YoJimbo0321/Notes/Kitchen/Cooking Tips, Food Prep, Food Storage, ETC.md

 ## Extending Storage Life and Managing Expiration Dates

+- Never store produce in the supermarket produce bags from the rolls.
+Those are only intended to keep the produce together until you bring it home.
+They tend to be fairly impermeable and hasten ripening/rotting due to the lack of air flow.
-- Be mindful of produce that releases a lot of ethylene, which when stored together or with other produce will cause them to ripen and subsequently go bad more quickly.
+- Be particularly mindful of produce that releases a lot of ethylene gas (ex. bananas), which when stored bunched together or with other produce will cause them to ripen and subsequently go bad much more quickly.
+- When in doubt, mimic the supermarket conditions for the item.
+If it was displayed dry, store it dry.
+If it was being chilled and periodically misted, store in the produce drawer of the fridge with a slightly moist paper towel or rag to add humidity.
 - Consider using produce saver bags or containers that help manage air flow and/or moisture.
 - Consider freezing things that keep and defrost well, especially for applications where preserving texture is not critical.
 - Use removable sticker labels on bags and containers to clearly mark expiration dates, to make it easier to stay aware of upcoming or past dates.